sjn/introducing-se/docs.md

 [comment]: # (||| data-background-size="50%" data-background-image="dist/media/street-epistemology-logo.png", data-background-position="100% 0%" data-background-opacity="0.2")

-*This is the key goal of Street Epistemology*.
+*This is the key goal of Street&nbsp;Epistemology*.

 <br>

+* Embrace their pauses
 * Explore the reliability of any methods used when forming a belief.
 * How > Why > What
 * *«Let's go through the steps together»*